Ryan McMahon Player Props: Rockies vs. Brewers

-On Tuesday, Ryan McMahon (.250 batting average in his past 10 games, with three doubles, a home run, four walks and six RBI) and the Colorado Rockies play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:40 PM ET.
+The Colorado Rockies, including Ryan McMahon (.316 slugging percentage in past 10 games, including no home run), battle starting pitcher Eric Lauer and the Milwaukee Brewers at Coors Field, Wednesday at 8:40 PM ET.

-In his last game he had a hitless performance (0-for-5 with an RBI) against the Diamondbacks.
+In his previous game he had a hitless performance (0-for-3) against the Brewers.

 Ryan McMahon Game Info & Props vs. the Brewers